Hollings Faculty, Manchester Metropolitan University

 - Status: Completed

-In 2012 Cassidy and Ashton were appointed as Architect to oversee the relocation of the Hollings Faculty which was formally based on Old Hall Lane on the outskirts of Manchester City Centre.
+Cassidy + Ashton was appointed as architectural consultants to oversee the relocation of the Manchester Metropolitan University’s Hollings Faculty from the outskirts of Manchester to its city centre.

-The Faculty was to be consolidated onto the All Saints Campus and located within the existing grade 2 listed Righton Building and Cavendish South Building.
+This project’s objective was to consolidate all of MMU’s Hollings Faculty onto its All Saints Campus, located within the existing Grade II listed Righton Building and Cavendish South Building.

-The first floor accommodates the main Garment and Pattern Technology Design Laboratories for the Department of Apparel.
+The first floor accommodates the main Garment and Pattern Technology Design Laboratories for MMU’s Department of Apparel.
 The six laboratories are separated by high specification electrically operated glazed folding partitions.
-Working closely with Niche Moveable Walls we designed 9 moveable walls to effectively create six individual work areas.
+Working closely with Niche Moveable Walls, based in Bury, we designed nine moveable walls to effectively create six individual work areas.
 The screens offered clear visibility to each study area as well as ultimate flexibility for different group sizes.